Maryland: Make Dogs and Cats Used in Testing Available for Adoption

-Fortunately, the Maryland General Assembly is considering the Humane Adoption of Companion Animals in Research Act (S.B.
-420/H.B.
-528), legislation that would simply require research institutions work with willing animal rescue organizations to place dogs and cats in homes at the conclusion of testing.
+The Humane Adoptions of Companion Animals Used in Research Act of 2018 (S.B.
+675/H.B.
+732) would require institutions work with willing animal rescue organizations to place dogs and cats in homes at the conclusion of testing.